Increasing Energy Usage to Make Solar Worth It

-Not everyone that wants solar is able to qualify for it.
-One of the major reasons people aren’t able to get solar panels installed in their homes is because they don’t use enough electricity to make solar a wise investment.
+Not everyone that wants solar can qualify for it.
+One of the reasons people can’t get solar panels installed on their homes is because they don’t use enough electricity to make solar a wise investment.

 Reno Usage Requirements

-In Reno, almost everyone has NV Energy as their electric provider, because it is a regulated utility market.
-This means that their rate structure plays a large roll in whether solar is a good option.
+In Reno, almost everyone has NV Energy as their electric provider because it has a regulated utility market.
+NV Energy’s rate structure plays a large role in whether solar is a good option.

 Electric Rates for NV Energy Customers